copper-project/copper-rs/components/tasks/cu_aligner/README.md

 `(CuMsg<f32>, CuMsg<MyPayload>)`.
 The type of the output will be a CuMsg of a tuple of CuArrays holding the aligned messages for each stream.
 From the
 example: `CuMsg<(CuArray<f32, 7>, CuArray<MyPayload, 5>)>`.

+### Performance consideration

+Copper by itself never buffers anything to avoid copies but for this aligner has to copy data until it can align it.
+It means you will have 1 copy from the input to the internal buffer and 1 copy from the internal buffer to the output.

+If your usecase is just to get the latest message from 2 sources, just connect your task to the upstream tasks but do not use this aligner.
+It is only useful if the time of arrival from the 2 upstream tasks are too far appart in terms of tov.